bringauto/packager/doc/README.md

 # BAP Documentation

-The main purpose is to easily build and store binaries and libraries for huge system base that we want to support.
+The main purpose of BringAuto Packager is to easily build and store binaries and libraries for huge system base that we want to support.

-BringAuto Packager uses docker as a build environment and Git LFS as a storage backend.
+BringAuto Packager (BAP) uses docker as a build environment and Git LFS as a storage backend.

-Both of these technologies (Git, Docker) are well known and do not need any special training for programmers whose want to use them.
+Both of these technologies (Git, Docker) are well known and do not need any special training for programmers who want to use them.

 ## Basics

-Package is a set of "data" mainly represented by files stored on the computer disk.
+Following terms are reffered in this documentation:

-Each package has a config.
+ - **Package** - is a set of "data" mainly represented by files stored on the computer disk

-Each package belongs to a Package Group
+ - **Package Group** - is a set of Packages that share common properties; the meaning of "common properties" term is context dependent, in most cases it means "share the same code"

-Package Group is a set of packages that share common properties. \
+ - **Config** - is a json file representing one Package
-The meaning of "common properties" term is context dependent.
-In most cases it means "share the same code".
+ - **Context** - is a directory where all Config files (including Dockerfiles for images) are stored

-Each docker image has a name assigned
+- **Package Repository** - is a storage (directory) where built Packages are stored

-Docker images are referred from Package Config by it's name.
+Each Package has exactly one Config.

-Context is a directory where all config files (including Dockerfiles for images) are stored.
+Each Package belongs to a Package Group.

-BAP needs a Context directory to work.
+Each docker image has a name assigned.

-Package repository is a storage (set) where all packages for a project are stored.
+Docker images are referred from Config by it's name.

 ## Package identification - ID

-Each package has a `package_name`, `version_tag` and `platform_string` represented as a string.
+Each Package has a `package_name`, `version_tag` and `platform_string` represented as a string.

-These three attributes unique identifies the package.
+These three attributes are unique identification of the Package.

-Let A, B are packages.
-We say that package A is equal to package B If and only if
+Let A, B are Packages.
+We say that A is equal to B if and only if

 - `package_name` of A is equal to `package_name` of B,
 - `version_tag` of A is equal to `version_tag` of B,
 - `platform_string` of A is equal to `platform_string` of B.

-Packages in the package repository are identified by Package ID.
+Packages in the Package Repository are identified by Package ID.

 ## Package name

 Package name is a string.

-Each package name consist from three parts
+Each Package name consist from three parts:

-`package_name` = <prefix><base_package_name><debug_suffix><library_type>
+- `package_name` = <prefix><base_package_name><debug_suffix><library_type>

-`prefix`, `base_package_name` and `debug_suffix` are strings.
+- `prefix`, `base_package_name` and `debug_suffix` are strings.

-`base_package_name` should contain only [a-zA-Z0-9-] chars.
+- `base_package_name` should contain only [a-zA-Z0-9-] characters.

-### Library package name creation
+### Library Package name creation

 - `prefix` = "lib"
-- `debug_suffix` = "d" if the package is built as "Debug"
+- `debug_suffix` = "d" if the Package is built as "Debug"
-- `debug_suffix` = "" if the package is built as "Release"
+- `debug_suffix` = "" if the Package is built as "Release"
-- `library_type` = "-dev" if the package is development package (contains headers, ...)
+- `library_type` = "-dev" if the Package is development package (contains headers, ...)
-- `library_type` = "" if the package is a package contains only runtime lib
+- `library_type` = "" if the Package contains only runtime lib

-### Executable package name creation
+### Executable Package name creation

 - `prefix` = ""
-- `debug_suffix` = "d" if the package is built as "Debug"
+- `debug_suffix` = "d" if the Package is built as "Debug"
-- `debug_suffix` = "" if the package is built as "Release"
+- `debug_suffix` = "" if the Package is built as "Release"
 - `library_type` = ""

 ## Detail documentation

-- [Context Directory Structure]
+- [Context Structure]
-- [Package JSON Structure]
+- [Config Structure]
 - [Docker Container Requirements]
 - [Build a Reliable Package Source]
 - [CMake Project Requirements]